geudde/attic-chest/pages/13.reference/01.porden/docs.md

 242 THE RESTORATION.

 While some, with these in union, close combine,
-And bid the leaves with pearly dew-drops shine ;*
+And bid the leaves with pearly dew-drops shine;*
 Or where above, the sun less warmly glows,
 In glittering stars congeal the feathery snows. f